medleyjs/router/README.md

 + Returns: *object* - The route store.

 Registers a route and returns the route store object.<br>
-If the route path has already been registered, the route store is simply returned.
+Just returns the route store if the route has already been registered.

 ```js
 const Router = require('@medley/router');